alexmacarthur/macarthur-me-gatsby/src/pages/posts/building-a-lambda-function-with-netlify.md

 }
 ```

 Also, notice that in our `lambda-serve` action, I'm copying the function source from `lambda-src` to `lambda`.
-This is because when we run our local dev server, the contents of `lambda` will be built and overwritten.
+This is because when we run our local development server, the contents of `lambda` will be built and overwritten.
 So, we want to keep our pre-built code in a separate directory for safekeeping.
 This is important.

 **Next up, let's create our `netlify.toml` file,** which will contain all the configuration information for our Netlify deployment.